wp-plugins/woocommerce-google-adwords-conversion-tracking-tag/readme.txt

 1. Upload the wgact plugin directory into your `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Get the AdWords conversion ID and the conversion label.
+You will find both values in the AdWords conversion tracking code.
-3. In the WordpPress admin panel go to settings and the into the WGACT Plugin Menu.
-Please enter the necessary settings for your installation.
+4. In the WordpPress admin panel go to settings and then into the WGACT Plugin Menu.
+Please enter the conversion ID and the conversion label into their respective fields.

 == Frequently Asked Questions ==